 - Cheers.
 Sam is not only extremely protective of his hair, he's got hair care down to an exact science.
 This is probably because it's eventually revealed that, as did Ted Danson himself, Sam wears a hairpiece.
 In one episode Sam offhandedly mentions that he has hair insurance.

 - Played for Drama in Inspector Rex, where molested children in an orphanage freak out when their hair is being touched.

 - Uncle Jessie says this on Full House, to the point where it borders on being a catch phrase.

-- On Angel, Spike imagines Angel doing this while mockingly impersonating him, references to the hero's Spiky Hair being a Running Gag.
+- In "Into the Dark", Spike imagines Angel doing this while mockingly impersonating him, references to the hero's Spiky Hair being a Running Gag.

 - In "The Shroud of Rahmon", Jay-Don is a very loud (as in flashy) vampire who has two main rules: never touch the hair or the glasses.
 Angel stakes him to get into a heist by impersonating him.
 He gets rid of the sunglasses quickly but keeps up the fuss about the hair.

 - Barbarino on Welcome Back, Kotter was like this.

 - In one episode of Brotherly Love, Lloyd waxes nostalgic about how he and Joe's dad used to horse around together, and makes to muss up Joe's hair.
 Joe darts away and tells him not to do that.
 It's a long quote, ending in "Shoot me in the knee caps, that's good clean fun!
 But the hair is off limits."

 - Ted from How I Met Your Mother hates people touching his hair, but only because he spends hours every day arranging it to look just right.
 Subverted at least once, with Barney deliberately ruffling his hair and Ted deciding that the ruffled look is actually "awesome".